JanCaha/qgis_los_tools/website/pages/tools/Azimuths/tool_azimuth.md

-# Extract Azimuth between Points and centroids of Polygons/Lines
+# Extract Azimuth between Points and Centroids

-Calculates azimuth between points in one layer and centroids of polygons or lines in second layer.
+Calculates azimuths between points in one layer and centroids of polygons or lines in second layer.

 ## Parameters